MacHu-GWU/constant2-project/README.rst

 Install
 -------

-``const`` is released on PyPI, so all you need is:
+``constant2`` is released on PyPI, so all you need is:

 .. code-block:: console

-    $ pip install const
+    $ pip install constant2

 To upgrade to latest version:

 .. code-block:: console

-    $ pip install --upgrade const
+    $ pip install --upgrade constant2